Gleejr/osticket-prereqs/README.md

 <p>
-9. Launch remote desktop and login into VM1 using the username and password that was set in step 7.
+9. Launch Remote Desktop and log in to VM1 using the username and password set in step 7.
 </p>

 <p>